ErickLuizA/rn-task-app/README.md

 ## :clipboard: Description

-whtodo is a task noting app built with React Native and Firebase
+rn-task-app is a task noting app built with React Native and Firebase

 ## :building_construction: Technologies